open-resources/dash_curriculum/tutorial/part2/chapter7.md

 - Insert some value for the erroneous data

-We'll start by dropping all the rows without data using Pandas `dropna` method:
+In this example we are measuring temperature, which changes slowly, so it's probably safe to dropping all rows with corrupted data.
+We'll start by dropping rows with no data using Pandas `dropna` method:

 ```python
 import pandas as pd